 Since the punishments are potentially so harsh and lengthy for felonies, it is crucial that the court follows strict procedures.
 This helps protect the rights of the defendant.
 By having strict rules and adhering to them, the court can help ensure fair treatment for anyone being tried for such a serious offense.

 Low-level felonies are generally related to property or drugs.
 Possession of small amounts of controlled substances, or sales of those substances in small amounts, is felonious, but considered low-level.
 Class H or Class I felonies include such property crimes as embezzlement, obtaining property by false pretenses, or larceny.
 A defendant may receive probation for such an offense.
 Sentences that are probationary may include house arrest, community service, counseling for substance abuse, or weekends in jail (but weekdays working and staying at home).
 Low-level felonies are often resolved with the use of plea deals to reduce charges.
 The maximum penalty for a Class I felony — the least serious type of felony — is two years in jail.
+In cases happening in the courts of Cincinnati, Ohio, a criminal lawyer can often fight for a significantly reduced sentence for a low-level felony.

 Mid-level felonies can lead to lengthy prison sentences, depending on the case and circumstances.
 Class E, Class F, and Class G felonies may be related to sexual assault, violent assault, involuntary manslaughter, or habitual DUI or driving while impaired.
 Drug trafficking crimes can also fall into this mid-level category.
 Probationary sentences are possible, but are generally much more intensive than those awarded for Class H or Class I felony sentences.

 High-level felonies are often violent crimes.
 Arson, voluntary manslaughter, murder, armed robbery, and forcible rape are most commonly categorized as Class A, Class B1, Class B2, Class C, or Class D felonies.
 Some drug trafficking cases can fall into the high-level classifications, as can statutory rape or burglary.
 High-level felonies carry the maximum sentences, and can lead to decades in prison, life sentences, or capital punishment.
+For such felonies, it is particularly important that you find the right criminal lawyers in Cincinnati, Ohio.

 If you are in Cincinnati and are in need of a criminal law attorney, please call Donnellon, Donnellon, and Miller at 513-891-7087 for a consultation.